-- -Students are not given a grade level designation. - -Students generally remain with the same teacher for more than one year. - -Students work with a wide age-range of classmates. - -Curriculum cycles over a four year period - -Curriculum is integrated into themes with developmental skill lessons. - -Students progress over a two year period within the same classroom. - -Student-led conferences, optional. - -Demonstration Night held.
+- Students generally remain with the same teacher for more than one year.
+Students work with a wide age-range of classmates.
+Curriculum cycles over a four year period Curriculum is integrated into themes with developmental skill lessons. - -Students progress over a two year period within the same classroom. -Student-led conferences, optional. - -Demonstration Night held.